kinecosystem/kin-website-docs/docs/ios/sdk.md

 ```

 - `with` - the URL of the Horizon server providing access to the Kin Blockchain
-- `network` - you declare which Kin Blockchain network you want to work with using the predefined enum value `Network.mainNet` or `Network.testNet`.
+- `network` - you declare which Kin Blockchain network you want to work with using the predefined enum value `Network.mainNet` or `Network.playground`.
 - `appId` - a 4-character string assigned to you by Kin and used to identify your application.
 It contains only digits and upper and/or lowercase letters.

-For instance, to initialize a Kin Client to use the test network, do the following:
+For instance, to initialize a Kin Client to use the Playground network, do the following:
 ```swift
 let url = "http://horizon-testnet.kininfrastructure.com"
 guard let providerUrl = URL(string: url) else {
     return nil
 }
 do {
     let appId = try AppId("test")
     let kinClient = KinClient(with: providerUrl, network: .testNet, appId: appId)